lpun-majessica/DataAnalyticsPortfolio/README.md

 ## Content

-- **SQL:** All of my projects using SQL, including data cleaning, data exploration, etc.
+- **SQL:** All of my projects using SQL, including data cleaning, exploratory data analysis, etc.